w40107879/outage-aggregator/README.md

 - **API**: NestJS (HTTP + RabbitMQ microservice).
 - **Persistence**: PostgreSQL via Prisma ORM.
 Raw events are stored idempotently and aggregated into `aggregated_outages`.
 - **Messaging**: RabbitMQ fan-out queue `outage.raw` for asynchronous ingestion.
 Default gap between samples is **60 minutes** (`GAP_MINUTES`).

+#### Why RabbitMQ?

+Controller readings can arrive in bursts or late relative to one another, so the service pushes them into RabbitMQ rather than processing them inline on the HTTP thread.
+This queue smooths out ingest spikes, lets the API respond quickly, and enables the consumer (`IngestConsumer`) to retry transient failures without losing data.
+It also keeps the door open for additional producers or consumers to be added later (for example, analytics or alerting pipelines) without reshaping the API surface.
 - **Services**: `IngestController` enqueues raw events, `IngestConsumer` performs aggregation, `OutagesController` exposes queries.

 ### Aggregation Highlights